Cooperative Minibatching in Graph Neural Networks: Experimental Evaluation

 \subsection{Demonstrating monotonicity of work}

 We use three sampling approaches, NS, LABOR, and RW, to demonstrate that the work to process an epoch decreases as the batch size increases for the $L=3$ layer case across these three different classes of sampling algorithms.
 We carried out our evaluation in two problem settings: node and edge prediction.
 For node prediction, a batch of training vertices is sampled with a given batch size.
-Then, the graph sampling algorithms described in~\cref{subsecc:graph_sampling} are applied to sample the neighborhood of this batch.
+Then, the graph sampling algorithms described in~\cref{subsecc:graph_sampling_background} are applied to sample the neighborhood of this batch.
 The top row of~\cref{figc:num_input_nodes} shows how many input vertices is required on average to process an epoch, specifically $\frac{E[|S^3|]}{|S^0|}$.
 For edge prediction, we add reverse edges to the graph making it undirected and sample a batch of edges.
 For each of these edges a random negative edge (an edge that is not part of $E$) with one endpoint coinciding with the positive edge is sampled.
 Then, all of the endpoints of these positive and negative edges are used as seed vertices to sample their neighborhoods.
 The bottom row of~\cref{figc:num_input_nodes} shows $E[|S^3|]$.

-We can see that in all use cases, datasets and sampling algorithms, the work to process an epoch is monotonically decreasing (see~\cref{subsecc:work_monotonicity} for the proof).
-We also see the plot of the expected number of vertices sampled, $E[|S^3|]$, is concave with respect to batch size (proof in~\cref{subsecc:overlap_monotonicity}).
+We can see that in all use cases, datasets and sampling algorithms, the work to process an epoch is monotonically decreasing as we proved in~\cref{th:work_monotonicity}.
+We also see the plot of the expected number of vertices sampled, $E[|S^3|]$, is concave with respect to batch size as we already know from~\cref{th:overlap_monotonicity}.

 Another observation is that the concavity characteristic of $E[|S^3|]$ seems to differ for different sampling algorithms.
 In increasing order of concavity we have RW, NS, LABOR-0 and LABOR-*.
 The more concave a sampling algorithm's $E[|S^L|]$ curve is, the less it is affected from the NEP and more savings are available through the use of the proposed methods in~\cref{subsecc:cooperating_pes,subsecc:dependent_batches}.
 Note that the differences would grow with a larger choice of layer count $L$.